 Our Installation Process

 The first and most important step in the process is preparing the concrete surface.
-Some of the issues we typically need to deal with:
+What we evaluate before we begin any project is as follows:

 - Removal of existing Sealer or Failing Coatings

 - How Hard or Soft the Concrete is

 - Structural Issues (Cracks, uneven pads, severe pitting/spalling)

 - Hydrostatic Pressure – too much moisture in the concrete

 Apollo has several pieces of grinding equipment including walk-behind grinders, and hand grinders for edging, control joints, crack chasing (“v” groove) and all those hard to get to areas.
 Diamond grinding is the preferred way to achieve the proper CSP (Concrete Surface Profile) based on the coating manufacturers specifications.

 Removing any existing sealers or coatings is critical to the success of our final product.